alsoGAMER/BotBase/README.md

 - An advanced live chat accessible through buttons
 - A start module that simply replies to /start and adds the user to the database if not already present
-- An highly customizable antiflood module
+- A highly customizable antiflood module
 - An administration module with lots of pre-built features such as /global and /whisper